ft-lab/omniverse_sample_scripts/readme.md

 # Omniverse sample scripts

 This is a collection of sample scripts that run in the script window on NVIDIA Moniverse Create.
+It is also for learning to write USD using Python.

 Confirmed with Omniverse Create 2021.1.